google/android-cuttlefish/BUILDING.md

 # Connecting to Cuttlefish

+## ADB

-To connect to Cuttlefish using ADB and VNC from outside the container:
+To connect to Cuttlefish using ADB from outside the container:

 ```bash
 adb connect localhost:6520
 adb shell
 ```
+Please note that --norun_adb_connector should be given to the cvd_start_<name> command.

 Or from the inside (assuming you had set up, provisioned, and booted a container called cf1):